CassFairiesClub/ASCII-MEMORY/README.md

 ### Permissions Sage will ask for

-- **Network:** only `https://api.coinset.org` and `https://testnet11.api.coinset.org`, the public full-node API the View, The Wall and My Memos tabs read from.
+- **Network:** only `https://api.coinset.org` and `https://testnet11.api.coinset.org`, the public full-node API the View, The Wall and My Memos tabs read from, and `https://api.xchandles.com`, to turn an `@handle` typed in Generate's receive address or in View into an address.
 - **`wallet.get_sync_status`:** balance, receive address and which network you are on.
 - **`wallet.get_derivations`:** your wallet's first unhardened address, which My Memos watches.
 - **`wallet.send_xch`:** inscriptions.
 Sage still shows its own approval dialog for every send, and the app never sees your keys.